Home / Information / What Is A Non-Fault Accident?

 What Is A Non-Fault Accident and How Does It Affect My Insurance?

-A non-fault accident usually means you were not the person who caused the crash, and your insurer (or the other side’s insurer) accepts that another party is responsible.
+A non-fault accident usually means you were not the person who caused the crash, and liability is accepted by another party or their insurer.

-The key point is this: insurers don’t label a claim “non-fault” just because you feel blameless.
+The key point is this: insurers do not label a claim “non-fault” just because you feel blameless.

-They normally treat it as non-fault when liability is accepted and (often) when costs are recovered from the other side.
+They normally treat it as non-fault when liability is accepted and, in many cases, when costs are recovered from the other side.

 What Is the Difference Between a Fault and a Non-Fault Claim?